mikrahn/module-2-challenge/README.md

     3. A work / portfolio with links to my work
     4. A footer section with my contact information

-Here is screenshot of my site:
+Here is screenshot of my site and url link:

 [Assets\images\Screenshot 2023-12-03 185608.png]